Scholarships for Prospective Students

 All applicants for the Music Woodruffs will also be considered for a Music Liberal Arts Scholarship.

 Emory College also has available a number of Music Liberal Arts Scholarships in the range of $15,000 per year; these are open to all students regardless of choice of major.
 Students in all application pools will be invited to submit recordings or links to materials throughout the various admissions cycles.

-Prospective students should submit all materials and any questions to Dr. Richard Prior, Director of Orchestral and Performance Studies and coordinator of the Music Scholarships.
+Prospective students should direct all questions to Dr. Paul Bhasin, Director of Orchestral Studies and coordinator of the Music Scholarships.